 This option may provide a quicker path to completing the Associates Degree in Nursing, but careful consideration should be given to the amount of Financial Aid or VA benefits you have remaining.

 Students can find information on this by going to the Nursing Department website.
-View the Nursing Information Session video on the Nursing Department website to learn more about the requirements for applying.
+Attend a session or view the Nursing Information Session video on the Nursing Department website to learn more about the requirements for applying.
 You must have the Information Session verification completed and attached with the required application packet forms.

 Information on the Nursing applications, along with the application deadlines, will be on the Nursing Application Process websites.